ForkEyeeee/blog-api/README.md

    npm run dev
    ```

-Visit the application in your browser at the assigned localhost.
+Visit the application in your browser at http://localhost:5173

 ## Technology Stack
 - [React](https://reactjs.org/) - JavaScript library for UI building.